 Students will be directed to design and build certain objects, using a preferred technique during the sessions, but can adapt the object into more personal styles.

-All students will be able to take final pieces home with them after the glaze firing process is complete.
+All students will be able to take final pieces home with them after the glaze firing.

 How is it assessed?